 Step 3: Create Your Braids

-Create a collection of classic three-strand braids throughout your head.
+Create a collection of classic three-strand braids throughout your head or a tight French braid.
 Tie the ends with a hair tie.
 Apply a light mist hairspray to your hair to hold onto your style.

 Step 4: Sleep